jag-k/pydantic-settings-export/README.md

     - Domains: `fix` or `feature`.
     - Example: `feature/6-inject-config-to-markdown`.
 4. Make your changes
-5. Submit a PR with changelog in description
+5. Submit a PR with a changelog in description

 For complete guidelines, see our: